© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British farmstead 260m west of Plashetts Farm is a scheduled monument protected by Historic England under reference 1011555.
 View the official record →

-A Romano-British farmstead is a modest agricultural settlement of the Roman imperial period located 260 metres west of Plashetts Farm in Northumberland.
+A Romano-British farmstead situated 260 metres west of Plashetts Farm in Northumberland is a scheduled ancient monument representing domestic and agricultural settlement during the Roman occupation of Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011555.

 Romano-British farmstead 260m west of Plashetts Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011555.